Frequently Asked Questions

 Next, you will meet individually with a physician who will review medical issues that could impact your treatment and will determine any medications that might be appropriate to manage your physical and mental health.
 You will then join a group of other members at different stages of recovery that meets every week.

 What is my time commitment?

 Members who participate in all prescribed aspects of the program devote four to five hours a week to their recovery process.
-This includes attendance at twice weekly group therapy sessions, once weekly individual counseling, once weekly drug screening, once monthly doctor’s visits, and several daily tasks, performed in our digital app.
+This includes attendance at twice weekly group therapy sessions, once weekly individual counseling, once weekly drug screening and/or daily breathalyzer screening, once monthly doctor’s visits, and several daily tasks, performed in our digital app.

 What are group sessions like?

 Groups generally have about 12 members, who are the same at each meeting.
 Meetings are held twice a week, last for one hour, and are led by a licensed counselor.

 Groups, individual counseling sessions, and doctor’s appointments are held on weekdays in both the mornings and evenings.
 You will set up your schedule with the counselor during your intake appointment, and we will work with you to make sure the appointments fit into your current work and life schedule.
 All appointments are conducted over your smartphone via video conference.

 If you can’t make an appointment, just text or call us at (323) 522-2218 and we will help you get it rescheduled.